dgraph-io/dgraph/wiki/content/mutations/delete.md

 <0xf11168064b01135b> <dgraph.type> "Person" .
 ```

-Then, the following delete mutation deletes erroneous data and removes it from indexes if present:
+Then, the following delete mutation deletes the specified erroneous data, and removes it from indexes if present:

 ```sh
 {